Gonzih/blog.gonzih.me/source/_posts/2013-03-19-building-rc-toy-with-clojure.markdown

 ## Clojure code
 I stuck with [Clojure](http://clojure.org/) as main language for controlling Arduino.
 I took [Clodiuno](https://github.com/nakkaya/clodiuno) library.
 It is Firmata protocol implementation for Clojure.
 Why Firmata?
-Because it's easy, fast and provide great way to extend your project in future.
+Because it's easy, fast and provides great way to extend your project in future.

 So I wrote some code, uploaded Firmata to Arduino.
 And... it's not working.